Auburn Tigers Logo

 Auburn Tigers Logo emblem

 In 1971, the Auburn Tigers introduced the monogram logo.
 In it, both letters are in bold block type with rectangular serifs.
-The inside of the glyphs are colored dark blue (#0C2340), and the outlines are bright orange (#F26522).
-Rumor has it that this color combination was chosen by Dr. George Petrie, the first coach of the Auburn University football team.
-Allegedly, he was inspired by the official palette of the University of Virginia, where he once studied.
+The interiors of the glyphs are dark blue (#0C2340), and the outlines are bright orange (#F26522).
+Rumor has it that Dr. George Petrie, the first coach of the Auburn University football team, chose this color combination.
+Allegedly, he was inspired by the University of Virginia’s official palette, where he once studied.